 Situated in the hills between Nice & Aix-en-Provence, Musique Cordiale has become one of the most significant music festivals in the area.
-From 1 -15 August, 100 musicians pour into the village of Seillans to embark on two weeks of intense music making.
+From 1 -15 August, over 150 musicians poured into the village of Seillans to embark on two weeks of intense music making.

-In 2015 there will be 27 concerts taking place in 11 villages, including 9 free lunchtime concerts, 3 orchestral concerts, 3 outdoor opera performances, late night recitals and a dazzling line up of soloists including Michel & Sophie Tirabosco, Andrew Staples, Laura Parfitt, Leonel Pinheiro, Adam Green, Lydia Brotherton, James Hall, Charlotte King & Chiara Enderle.
+In 2015, 28 concerts took place in 11 villages, including 9 free lunchtime concerts, 3 orchestral concerts, 3 outdoor opera performances, late night recitals and a dazzling line up of soloists including Michel & Sophie Tirabosco, Andrew Staples, Laura Parfitt, Leonel Pinheiro, Adam Green, Lydia Brotherton, James Hall, Charlotte King & Chiara Enderle.

-In the second week of the Festival a choir made up of over 50 excellent amateur singers come to prepare and perform a challenging choral repertoire.
-Conducted by Graham Ross, Director of Music at Clare College Cambridge, the Festival will culminate in two performances of Haydn’s Creation on Thursday 13 August in Montauroux and Saturday 15th August in Seillans featuring a star-studded line of soloists including Lydia Brotherton and Andrew Staples, our most celebrated alumni.
+In the second week of the Festival a choir made up of over 50 excellent amateur singers came to prepare and perform a challenging choral repertoire.
+Conducted by Graham Ross, Director of Music at Clare College Cambridge, the Festival culminated in two performances of Haydn’s Creation on Thursday 13 August in Montauroux and Saturday 15th August in Seillans featuring a star-studded line of soloists including Lydia Brotherton and Andrew Staples, our most celebrated alumni.

 |Andrew Staples||Lydia Brotherton||Graham Ross|

-This year Mark Austin will conduct a condensed orchestral version of Puccini’s Tosca with Laura Parfitt in the title role, Leonel Pinheiro as Cavaradossi and Adam Green as Scarpia.
-Produced by John Savournin, Artistic Director of Charles Court Opera and acclaimed baritone, it will be fully staged and performed outdoors at the Place du Valat, Seillans on 8 August and the Théâtre de Verdure, Fayence on 12 August.
+This year Mark Austin conducted a condensed orchestral version of Puccini’s Tosca with Laura Parfitt in the title role, Leonel Pinheiro as Cavaradossi and Adam Green as Scarpia.
+Produced by John Savournin, Artistic Director of Charles Court Opera and acclaimed baritone, it was fully staged and performed outdoors at the Place du Valat, Seillans on 8 August and the Théâtre de Verdure, Fayence on 12 August.